Legends of Aria

 Legends of Aria or LoA (formerly Shards Online) is a fantasy-based indie MMORPG.
-It was developed by Citadel Studios Inc., a gaming company founded by the lead developer of Ultima Online.
+The game was released in beta in 2014, early-access in 2019, and a full release in 2020.
+It was developed by Citadel Studios Inc., a gaming company founded by Derek Brinkmann, who previously lead development of Ultima Online.
+In 2022, the game announced plans to shift to a blockchain game, with the introduction of a cryptocurrency and NFTs.

 Gameplay

 The game is available in English and is free-to-play with options to buy "Packages," such as the Citizen Pack that allows building houses, shops, and gives extra bank slots in the game.
 LoA is based on a 3D isometric view.

 There are limited tutorials and missions in the game.
 The story is not predetermined, and the players can develop different skills at a limit of 600 points.
 There are many ways to play the game, including full-loot Player versus Player combat.

 History

+Legends of Aria was developed in eight years by Citadel Studios, which was led by Derek Brinkmann, the lead developer of Ultima Online.
+In February 2019, an in-game store was added.

-LoA was developed in 8 years by the lead developer of Ultima Online and his company Citadel Studios.
-Its beta version was launched in August 2019, and the final game was launched almost a year later, in July 2020.
+Originally named Shards Online, the game's early-access version was launched in August 2019.
+The release-version was launched almost a year later, in July 2020.
 The first DLC was released in March 2021.
 The game was formerly launched from a Kickstarter campaign and originally named Shards Online.

+In 2021, Justin Olivetti writing for Massively Overpowered said "It's no secret that Citadel Studio’s Kickstarted Legends of Aria has wallowed in near-niche obscurity since its summer 2020 launch."
+In addition to licensing-out the game's Shard engine to another game, CODEX, the company announced plans to update the engine and add several new features.

-On February 23, 2022, the game posted on its official Twitter account that LoA was soon to integrate blockchain in its system, making the game a free-to-play and play-to-earn MMO.
+On February 23, 2022, the game posted on its official Twitter account that Legends of Aria was soon to integrate blockchain in its system, making the game a free-to-play and play-to-earn MMO.
 It will use ARIA Tokens as a cryptocurrency and game characters as NFTs.
-The blockchain relaunch will also include an overhaul of the game, improving graphics, adding in a new camera angle, and developing new content (like boats, in-game poker, and a new world).
-This relaunch of the game will be published and owned by Reaper Games, a joint-venture between the founder of Citadel Studios and crypto-entrepreneur Joseph Rubin.
+The game's whitepaper describes an overhaul of the game, with plans for improved graphics, a new camera angle, and new content such as boats, in-game poker, and a new world.
+This relaunch of the game is to be published and owned by Reaper Games, a joint-venture between the founder of Citadel Studios and cryptocurrency entrepreneur Joseph Rubin.

+On April 18, 2024, Citadel Studios announced Legends of Aria Classic, a version of the game in the state as it was in 2019, releasing in May 9, 2024 on Steam with a subscription model and a 30-day trial.